Satyamarora373/test/README.md

 ## Key Features of the app
-- User logs in to the app using their Github Account.
-The Github OAuth flow is handled using Passport library.
+- Using their Github account, the user logs into the app.
+The Passport library will manage the Github OAuth flow.
-- After successful completion of OAuth flow, Github returns an Access Token which the application can use to make request on behalf of the user {Create new repository in user's Github Account}.
+- Github returns an Access Token when the OAuth flow has been successfully completed, which the application can use to request that the user create a new repository in their Github account.
-- This token is stored in SQLite DB along with some other user info like username & profile URL.
-Used Sequelize as ORM for DB.
+- Along with other user information like the username and profile URL, this token is kept in a SQLite database.
+Used DB sequelization as ORM
-- Session-Based Authentication is used.
-User sessions are also stored in SQLite database at the backend.
+- It makes advantage of session-based authentication.
+Additionally, user sessions are kept in the backend SQLite database.
-- Backend generates a cookie on successful login & returns to the user.
-This cookie can be used to identify user on subsquent requests.
+- After a successful login, the backend creates a cookie and sends it back to the user.
+On subsequent queries, this cookie may be used to recognise the user.
-- User Session & the cookie expires in 30 days.
-Sessions are removed from the DB when they expire or the user logs out.
+- Sessions are removed from the DB when they expire or the user logs out.